getlynx/LynxCI/README.md

 Lynx is a cryptocurrency from the past re-designed for the future.
 We designed Lynx to have minimal environmental impact because we’re committed to creating global solutions and maintaining a small carbon footprint.
 Lynx business rules encourage the use of low-cost computing (like a Raspberry Pi which only consumes less than 3 watts of electricity) to mine the coin.
 As a result, the electrical cost to maintain the Lynx network is a fraction of a fraction which results in a low environmental impact.
 The emphasis on low-cost computing also creates a decentralized, broad miner base which also strengthens the stability and security of the currency.

-## Bootstrap File for Mainnet
+## Bootstrap File

-A bootstrap file for all blocks up to 2,500,000 can be downloaded [here](https://github.com/getlynx/Lynx/releases/tag/v0.16.3.5).
+A (relatively) current bootstrap file can be downloaded [here](https://github.com/getlynx/LynxBootstrap/releases).
 Any remaining blocks will be synced automatically.
 The bootstrap is used automatically in the LynxCI install.
-No official bootstrap file exists for Testnet.

-## Discount VPS vendor recommendations

-While we love [Linode.com](https://www.linode.com) for their quality of service and ease of use, the following discount vendors allow for a very low monthly fee to build and run a Lynx node in the cloud.
-Again, we recommend Debian 9 OS.
-We strongly recommend you not modify the [CPU limit](https://getlynx.io/can-the-integrated-miner-in-lynx-be-disabled/) so the vendor doesn't ban your node for abuse.

-1. [SparkVPS](https://www.sparkvps.com/crm/cart.php?a=add&pid=180) 2GB KVM VPS is USD $25/year

-2. [DCNHost](https://my.dcnhost.com/cart.php?a=add&pid=150) 2GB KVM VPS is USD $25/year

-3. [SnowVPS](https://www.snowvps.com/portal/cart.php?a=add&pid=93) 2GB KVM VPS is USD $30/year

-4. [HostBrz](https://www.hostbrz.com/portal/cart.php?a=add&pid=137&billingcycle=triennially) 2GB KVM VPS is USD $35/year (Exception agreement for Lynx.
-No ban risk if load average stay under 1.0.)

-5. [KayHosting](https://clients.kayhosting.com/cart.php?a=add&pid=104) 2GB KVM VPS is USD $35/year